semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 all these pods, and to make sure that they are all in sync, using the same specification.

-To make things simpler, Kubernetes gives you a higher level construct-- the **replica set**.
+To make things simpler, Kubernetes gives you a higher level construct: the **replica set**.
 The specification of a replica set looks very much like the specification of a pod, except that it carries a number indicating how many *replicas*—i.e. pods with that particular specification—you want.